Snigelson/pytimex/PROTOCOL.md

 sending appointments and 0x00 otherwise.
 Requires some investigating.

 Byte 15 indicates how long before appointments, in 5 minute intervals, the alarm will sound.
+Set to 0xFF for no alarm

 It seems the maximum length of DATA1 packets sent by original software is 32 (0x20) bytes.
 Payloads of packets 2 and forward are just concatenated to the first, i.e. no header is added.
+Header and checksum are not counted against start indices.

 The following data in the payload are records of the following
 format: